aineko-m/iveeCore/README.md

 ## Future Plans
 A simplex algorithm based ore compression calculator is in the works, which will allow you to define the target amounts of minerals and the calculator will give you the quantities of (compressed) ores to buy to get these numbers while minimizing price.

-I'll try to keep improving iveeCores structuring, CREST endpoint support, API and test coverage.
+I'll try to keep improving iveeCores structuring, features, CREST endpoint support, API and test coverage.
 I also want to write a more comprehensive manual.
 I'm open to suggestions and will also consider patches for inclusion.
 If you find bugs, have any other feedback or are "just" a user, please post in this thread: [https://forums.eveonline.com/default.aspx?g=posts&t=292458](https://forums.eveonline.com/default.aspx?g=posts&t=292458).

 ## FAQ